JohnLauber/bourbon-genesis/README.md

 ## Summary

 WordPress Starter Theme for use as Child Theme of the Genesis Framework for building custom themes, using Bourbon/SCSS and Grunt.
-Tested with WordPress 3.9.2 and Genesis 2.1.2.
-This is a fork of Matt Banks Starter theme using Compass/SCSS.
+Tested with WordPress 3.9.2 (and now 4.0) and Genesis 2.1.2.
+This is a fork of Matt Banks Starter(https://github.com/mattbanks/WordPress-Starter-Theme) theme that's using Compass/SCSS.

 ## Usage